 As a multicultural nation, Singapore provides a wide range of opportunities for international students who are looking to experience a truly cosmopolitan lifestyle.
-Not only is Singapore a very clean city, it also has very low crime rates and the streets and public transportations are safe and secure for commuters.
+Not only is Singapore a very clean city, it also has a very low crime rate, which can be seen as reassuring for many individuals as they feel safe and secure throughout their daily commute.

 To find out more about Singapore, go on to Visit Singapore.